- Does Development and Peace issue income tax receipts for donations by mail?

 - Can I have my name removed from Development and Peace’s mailing list?

-- How is it that I got a letter written in French?
+- Why did I get a letter written in French?

-- How is it that I got more than one copy of the same letter?
+- Why did I get more than one copy of the same letter?

 - Does the fact that I received a postal appeal mean that Development and Peace no longer has its annual Share Lent campaign?